Christine Rasmussen on Making Work at the Intersection of Belonging and Isolation

 Always devoid of people, Christine Rasmussen’s urban landscape paintings adopted an especially eerie quality during the coronavirus pandemic.
 Global lockdowns left cities around the world strangely empty, an aesthetic the painter heightens in her latest body of work, And…

-In early 2020, Rasmussen’s work shifted in a slightly different direction, a change she credits directly to the isolating effects of lockdown.
-“In the first months of lockdown, driving around LA or seeing photos of cities around the world, I had this eerie recognition, as if my paintings of empty streets had come to life,” she writes in her artist statement.
+In early 2020, Christine’s work shifted in a slightly different direction, a change she credits directly to the isolating effects of lockdown.
+“In the first months of lockdown, driving around L.A. or seeing photos of cities around the world, I had this eerie recognition, as if my paintings of empty streets had come to life,” she writes in her artist statement.

-Removing even the symbolic suggestion of a human presence, Rasmussen transforms loneliness into a sublime experience, leading our gaze straight into a melted horizon.
-By focusing on recurring urban elements—cast skyscraper shadows, geometric silhouettes, metal and concrete divisions jutting into the sky—Rasmussen cultivates common ground across cities, and across cultures.
+Removing even the symbolic suggestion of a human presence, Christine transforms loneliness into a sublime experience, leading our gaze straight into a melted horizon.
+By focusing on recurring urban elements—cast skyscraper shadows, geometric silhouettes, metal and concrete divisions jutting into the sky—Christine cultivates common ground across cities and cultures.

 “A corrugated metal fence is a barrier, a boundary, a dividing space signifying the aloneness and disconnection common in today’s societies,” she notes.
 “But the fence is also a common building material used all over the world, often as shelter, and serves as a point of familiarity even in a foreign place, evoking a sense of connection.”